 • Public IP: Your building’s official street address known to everyone outside.

-DNS: The Public Directory for Computers
+DNS: The Public Directory

 Imagine you want to send a letter to “Hotel Sunrise” in another city, but you don’t know its exact address.
 You might look it up in a telephone directory or online.
 In networking, this is what DNS (Domain Name System) does.